takacsmark/takacsmark.github.io/_posts/2015-09-21-fat-free-php-framework-tutorial-4-database-models-crud.md

 }
 {% endhighlight %}
-A couple of thing happened here, see the highlight.
+A couple of thing happened here.
 We added an f3 variable to our parent controller, we set its value in the constructor.
 This is the f3 instance we have seen in the previous lectures.
 It's a singleton, so it's the very same instance we use in our index.php.
 We add it to our parent controller as a class variable for easy access in our controllers.

 Additionally our parent controller will have now a $db variable that we use in all of our controllers to manipulate data in our database.
 Please note line 21, where we added an option to f3 telling the framework to raise db exceptions.
 This way SQL exception from the database will be propagated to our error handling mechanism.
 This will be a life saver during debugging tasks.